 The Problem with Lawns

 Lawns are wasteful relics of wealth-based land use that require constant chemical inputs while providing no ecological benefit.
 They are a status symbol left over from a time when the wealthy could afford to waste land on something purely ornamental.
+At its core, the solarpunk movement asks us to reimagine spaces like these—turning passive consumption into active regeneration.

 The Seven-Layer Design System